smartexpert/fastjinja2templates/README.md

 ```
 # Import the global_init function and template decorator from the fastjinja2templates package
+from fastapi import FastAPI, Request
-from fastjinja2templates import global_init
+from fastjinja2templates import global_init, template

+# Create a FastAPI app
+app = FastAPI()

 # Initialize the global templates object with default values
 global_init()

 # Define a FastAPI endpoint that uses the template decorator to render a Jinja template
-@app.get("/hello-world")
-@template("hello_world.html")
+@app.get("/")
+@template()
-def hello_world():
+def index(request: Request):
     return {"message": "Hello, world!"}
 ```

-In the above example, the `hello_world.html` template must be placed in the templates directory in the current directory.
-The `template` decorator is used to convert the `hello_world` function to a FastAPI endpoint that renders the `hello_world.html` template with the data returned by the `hello_world` function.
+In the above example, the `main/index.html` template will be used to render the response for the `/` endpoint.
+The `template` decorator is used to convert the `index` function, which **must include** the `request` argument and **return a dictionary**, to a FastAPI endpoint that renders the `main/index.html` template with the data returned by the `index` function.
+The name of the template is inferred from the name of the function and the module it is defined in.

+Assuming the code segment exists in a file called `main.py`, the `main/index.html` template must be placed in a folder named `main` inside the default `templates` directory, which is located in the same directory as `main.py`.

 For more information about customizing the templates directory and injecting custom functions into Jinja2 templates, see the usage section of the documentation.
 ## The global_init function